shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2023-08-21-spark-modeling.md

 ## **Train-Test Splitting**

-Once our data is ready, we should think of a strategy to confirm the accuracy of our model.
+Once our data is ready, we should think of a strategy to confirm the accuracy of our model

 - Train-Test Splitting is a common strategy to verify how well a model generalises on data it wasn't trained on.
-In `spark`, we can reference to the dataframe itself to split it using **`df.randomSplit`**
+In **`spark`**, we can reference to the dataframe itself to split it using **`df.randomSplit`**

 ```python
 (training_data, test_data) = feature_vector.randomSplit([0.8,0.2],42)